 The use of mandatory sanctions is intended to apply pressure on a State or entity to comply with the objectives set by the Security Council without resorting to the use of force.
 Sanctions have included comprehensive economic and trade sanctions as well as more targeted measures such as arms embargoes, travel bans, and financial or diplomatic restrictions.
 Increasingly, sanctions have been targeted directly to individuals or specific political actors rather than to States as a whole.
 Targeted sanctions, for instance, can involve the freezing of assets and blocking the financial transactions of political elites or entities whose behaviour triggered sanctions in the first place.

-Currently the United Nations Security Council imposes sanctions measures on, or relating to, the following States or entities (all links to United Nations Security Council):
+Currently the United Nations Security Council imposes sanctions measures on a number of States and entities Refer to http://www.un.org/sc.

 Visitors will NOT need an entry permit if they intend to stay in the Cook Islands for less than 31 days.
 For more information please click on the links below: